-Would I visit Wurzburg again?
-Definitely.
-Do I recommend visiting Wurzburg?
-Yes, for sure (here are a few more places in Bavaria I totally loved).
-While I am also sure that, as a slow traveler, you could spend weeks in the city and always discover something new, I also think that one day is enough to find out about the best things to do in Wurzburg.
+Yes, definitely.
+Wurzburg is worth visiting because of many reasons.
+I was smitten by its castle, the friendliest people in Germany, its historic and pretty buildings, the town center, and its vibe.
+While I am also sure that, as a slow traveler, you could spend weeks in the city and always discover something new, I also think that one day in Wurzburg is enough to find out about the best things to do in Wurzburg.

 WURZBURG TRAVEL TIPS

-Location: In the state of Bavaria, about 1.5 hours from Frankfurt and three hours from Munich (or if you do the “Romantic Road” road trip, 50 minutes from Rothenburg ob der Tauber).
+- About 1.5 hours from Frankfurt and three hours from Munich (or if you do the “Romantic Road” road trip, 50 minutes from Rothenburg ob der Tauber).

 - Click here if you like to do a guided tour from Frankfurt.